metal3d/goreorder/README.md

-# EXPERIMENTAL go source reoreding
+# EXPERIMENTAL go source reordering

 > This tool is **EXPERIMENTAL!** We **strongly** recommend to back up (or use git to commit your changes) before to try it.

 This tool will "reorder" your sources:

-- alphabetic reorder your types, vars, const, methods/functions and constructors (constructors will be also placed above methods)
+- Alphabetic reorder your types, vars, const, methods/functions and constructors (constructors will be also placed above methods)
-- place methods and constructors below the `type` definition
+- Place methods and constructors below the `type` definition
-- output the result or write or even generate a patch file
+- Output the result or write or even generate a patch file
+- Use the default internal "gofmt" or use your own.
+That means that `goreorder` can be used in place of your formatting tool

 # Install